 Different states led institutional and policy reforms for outscaling innovations in microirrigation and water management are worth critical assessment for this impact.
-The states of Rajasthan, Andhra Pradesh, Maharashtra and Gujarat cover about 45 per cent area under microirrigation, whereas potential for this technology is estimated to be 8.6 m ha in the country.
-Andhra Pradesh model of Micro-Irrigation Project, Karnataka PPP model and Rajasthan model of allowing only microirrigation and ban on flood irrigation in Narbada canal command area are some of the successful examples worth replicating in other states.
+The states of Rajasthan, Andhra Pradesh, Maharashtra and Gujarat cover about 45 % area under microirrigation, whereas potential for this technology is estimated to be 8.6 m ha in the country.
+Andhra Pradesh model of Micro-Irrigation Project, Karnataka PPP model and Rajasthan model of allowing only microirrigation and ban on floor irrigation in canal area are some of the successful examples replicating in other states.